 Mission, Vision, Purpose

-The Research Assistantships for Diverse Scholars (RADS) are intended to increase access and opportunities to graduate education for U.S. students from underrepresented/ underserved communities and to increase graduate student diversity in our degree programs and Washington State University.
-The RADS awards are funded through a partnership of the Graduate School and the department/program of the prospective student.
+The Research Assistantships for Diverse Scholars (RADS) program intends to increase access and opportunities to graduate education for U.S. students from under-represented and under-served communities, and to increase graduate student diversity at WSU and in our degree programs.
+RADS awards are funded through a partnership between the Graduate School and the prospective student’s department or program.
 Priority is given to students who have participated in the Ronald E. McNair Post-Baccalaureate Achievement Program, Institute for the Recruitment of Teachers, or similar graduate education preparation programs.

 No question is ever too big or too small for us!
 We are always here to help and assist you during your academic journey.

 Dr. Raymond Herrera